Disney Genie & Lightning Lane at Walt Disney World

 - Log into your My Disney Experience account in the app, and make sure your park tickets are listed; you will need to use the same account that owns the tickets you use to enter the park.

-- If you haven’t already, get a park reservation for the park that you are going to visit.
+- If you need to, get a park reservation for the park that you are going to visit.
+Only people using specialty or very old tickets, or people with Annual Passes will need to get park reservations.
+People with regular dated tickets don’t need them.

 - Make sure that everyone else you are traveling with is linked to your account, so you can get a boarding group that includes everyone who wants to ride together.
 Also, look at the Tip Board section of the app and find the attraction.
 If you tap the Virtual Queue button you can set up your party in advance and make sure everyone who wants to ride is selected.